quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ## No header

-There may be some edge-cases where the header is not desireable.
+There may be some edge-cases where the header is not desirable.
 There is an example that shows how to build your own navigation with header information.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |